HarrySchreiber/Dromedary-Drones---Indigo/README.md

 # Dromedary-Drones---Indigo

-READEME for running team Indigo's project in Eclipse (assumes you have Git downloaded) And to save a local copy on your eclipse workspace
+READEME for running team Indigo's project in Eclipse (assumes you have Git downloaded) and to save a local copy on your eclipse workspace
+NOTE: Assumes your Eclipse workspace does not have anything from our project already in it.

 1) Click on the big green "Clone or Download" on the Github website